 We need to move fast and embrace big, bold ideas that will prepare us for the continued growth to come.
-Ultra-high-speed ground transportation (UHSGT) be part of the solution.
-By literally creating better connections between the anchor cities of Vancouver B.C., Seattle and Portland (and beyond) and the communities in between, we can catalyze innovation, shared prosperity, and job creation, and help the region to sustain its unique quality of life for future generations.
+Ultra-high-speed rail can be a part of the solution.
+By literally creating better connections between the anchor cities of Vancouver B.C., Seattle, and Portland (and beyond) and the communities in between, we can catalyze innovation, shared prosperity, and job creation, and help the region to sustain its unique quality of life for future generations.

 Benefits: Faster Trips, Opportunity, Equity, and Sustainability